 Often the first real hit out of the year on the red dirt for the game's best male players, the 'Gem of the Mediterranean' is the first of three Masters 1000 events played on clay before the stars head on to Madrid and Rome.

-Andrey Rublev is the defending champion after beating Holger Rune 5-7 6-2 7-5 in the 2023 final.
+Stefanos Tsitsipas is the defending champion after beating Casper Ruud in the 2024 final.

 The Monte Carlo Masters usually takes place in early April.
-The 2024 tournament will begin with qualifiers on Saturday 6th and Sunday 7th April and continues until the singles and doubles finals on Sunday 14th April.
+The 2025 tournament will begin with qualifiers on 5th April and continue through to completion on 13th April.

 With space at a premium in the Principality, the tournament's venue, Monte Carlo Country Club, is actually in France, albeit only 150 yards across the border.